rtpHarry/GoodDeeds-Firefox/README.md

 I am in no way affiliated with the people that make the sites, CharityUSA.com, LLC.
 I don't get anything out of this other than a warm feeling knowing I am helping further their causes.

-Also it should be noted that this software has been tested to the best of my ability, but this software is provided "as is" without express or implied warranty.
+Also it should be noted that this software has been tested to the best of my ability, but this software is **provided "as is"** without express or implied **warranty**.